MattTheRealYoung/DATA417_Group_Project/NLP README.md

 Now that there is a list of words in job description and words from the job description in the resume, the similarity between these lists is found using cosine similarity.
 This gives a "matching score".
 The missing words can be looked at to see if the differences are important or more menial.

+### Output
+The code will output the words missing from the resume that are in the job description and a percent similarity score for the 2 documents